A Note on Optimal Product Pricing: Solution methods

 \section{Solution methods}

 We present three methods for effectively solving the non-convex problem \eqref{e-ppp-explicit}.
 The first two methods exploit the fact that the objective function is a sum of convex and concave exponentials.
 These methods linearize the convex exponentials to make the objective concave, and solve the modified (convex) problem repeatedly.
 We can also approximate the concave exponentials by quadratic functions, in which case the problem solved in each iteration is a quadratic program (QP), for which specialized solvers have been developed \cite{stellato2020osqp}.
 We call this method \emph{quadratic minorization-maximization}.
 The third method views the problem as a general nonlinear programming problem, which can be (approximately) solved using generic techniques \cite{liu1989limited, nocedal2006numerical, wachter2006implementation}.
+These methods all compute a local solution that need not be a global solution.
+In the last subsection we describe a method that uses convex optimization to provide a performance bound for the PPP.